Writers Victoria offers courses run by Victorian, interstate and international tutors. Get to know them here.

 Kate Cuthbert has worked with writers for almost 20 years, in several different capacities.
 A genre fiction advocate, she notably launched the Escape imprint for Harlequin Australia, and remains a proud popular fiction enthusiast.
 Kate is currently Editorial Director at Pantera Press, and is pursuing a PhD examining paratexts in Australian popular fiction.

-Lee Kofman is the author of six books, including Imperfect (2019, Affirm Press), which was shortlisted for Nib Literary Award 2019, and The Dangerous Bride (2014, MUP); editor of Split (Ventura, 2019), which was longlisted for ABIA Awards 2020, and co-editor of Rebellious Daughters (Ventura, 2016).
-Her short works have been widely published and her blog was a finalist for Best Australian Blogs 2014.
-Her most recent book is The Writer Laid Bare (Ventura, 2022).
+Dr Lee Kofman is the author of six books, including the writing book The Writer Laid Bare (Ventura, 2022), Imperfect (Affirm Press, 2019), which was shortlisted for Nib Literary Award 2019, and The Dangerous Bride (MUP, 2014); editor of Split (Ventura, 2019), which was longlisted for ABIA Awards 2020, and co-editor of Rebellious Daughters (Ventura, 2016).
+Her short works have been widely published and her writing blog was a finalist for Best Australian Blogs 2014.

 Lili Wilkinson is the author of sixteen books, including Green Valentine, The Boundless Sublime and After the Lights Go Out.
 She established the Inky Awards at the Centre for Youth Literature, State Library of Victoria.
 Lili has a PhD in Creative Writing from the University of Melbourne, and now spends most of her time reading and writing books for teenagers.
 Her latest books are The Erasure Initiative and How To Make A Pet Monster: Hodgepodge.